How to find the hardware version on a TP-Link device?

 For products with management interface:

-Open a web browser, enter the domain name which varies between different units in the address bar, login with admin for both username and password.
+Open a web browser and enter the domain name which can vary between units in the address bar.
+The address for your device can be found on the label on the back or bottom of the unit.
+The default login credential is ‘admin’ for both username and password.

 Below are the official domains currently in use: